ari-beau/exprAnalysis/README.md

 function makes use of the `dplyr` R package.
 The *correlationPlot* function uses the `corrplot` R package to produce a pairwise correlation plot of genes.
-The *rankDEG* function uses different methods to rank differential gene expression.
+The *rankDEG* function uses different methods to rank differential gene expressio, and uses the function *arrange* from the the `dplyr`.
 The *exprPlot* function uses the function *melt* from the `reshape` R package to reshape the expression dataframe.
-It also uses the `ggplot2` package to produce the boxplot. <br> <br> The datasets *OVSample* and *OVExpression* are from ovarian cancer gene expression profiling experiment (Bowen N.J. et al., 2009).
+It also uses the `ggplot2` package to produce the boxplot.
+The `assertthat` R package is used for checking for valid function inputs. <br> <br> The datasets *OVSample* and *OVExpression* are from ovarian cancer gene expression profiling experiment (Bowen N.J. et al., 2009).

 ## References